(402) 681 - 9458 | info (at) verdisgroup.com

 Craig is responsible for the firm's day-to-day operations.
 He brings a wide breadth of experience and an ability to keep the firm's projects on-time and on-budget.
 Verdis’ flat organizational structure means that Craig is intimately involved in all of the firm’s projects.
-He is uniquely qualified to help organizations make decisions that are good not only environmentally, but economically.
-Craig understands the ins and outs of running a business and views sustainability as a strategy for achieving an organization’s goals.
+He is uniquely qualified to help organizations make decisions that are good not only environmentally, but economically, and his facility manager experience means he knows the ins and outs of running a healthy, resource-efficient building.

 firstname.lastname@example.org | 402.681.9458